Posets from Admissible Coxeter Sequences: Constructing the Bijection .

-where $\nu_P(O_\Y)$ is the number of edges oriented as $(v_i,v_{i+1})$ in $O_\Y$, minus the number of edges oriented as $(v_{i+1},v_i)$.
-When $P$ is a cycle then $\nu_P$ is preserved under clicks, and in this case it extends to a map $\nu_P^* \colon \Acyc(\Y)/\simkappa \longrightarrow \Z$.
-In~\cite{Shi:01}, Shi defines this function for Coxeter graphs containing a single cycle, referring to it as Coleman's $\nu$-function (see~\cite{Coleman:89}).
-The definition given here is somewhat more general, and will allow us to extend Shi's characterization of conjugacy classes to include all simply-laced Coxeter groups.
+where $\nu_P(O_\Gamma)$ is the number of edges in $\Gamma$ of the form $\{v_{i-1},v_i\}$ oriented as $(v_{i-1},v_i)$ in $O_\Gamma$, minus the number of edges oriented as $(v_i,v_{i-1})$.
+If $P$ is a cycle (i.e., $v_0=v_k$), $\nu_P$ is preserved under clicks, and thus in this case, it extends to a map $\nu_P^* \colon \Acyc(\Gamma)/\simkappa \longrightarrow \Z$.
+In~\cite{Shi:01}, J.-Y.~Shi defines this function for Coxeter graphs containing a single cycle, referring to it as Coleman's \emph{$\nu$-function} (see~\cite{Coleman:89}).
+The definition given here is more general, and will allow us to extend Shi's characterization of conjugacy classes to include all simply-laced Coxeter groups.